richmailYT/richmailYT/README.md

-- 👋 Hi, I’m @richmailYT
+Hello there and welcome to my profile!
+I am richmail, but you may call me rich.

-- 👀 I’m interested in ...
-Python and starting world domonation with an orginization called Eternal.
+I'm currently learning Python, JS and Linux as well as starting world domonation with an orginization called Eternal.
-- 🌱 I’m currently learning ...
-JS and Linux and OS's
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 richmailYT/richmailYT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.